ahoys/universal-app-template/README.md

 - Typescript › Validate: Enable: false

 ## Custom configs or launch parameters
-You can find all the available configs from config.default.json (do not edit the file).
+You can find all the available configs from src/configs/config.default.json.

 If you want to override some setting, create a new file "src/configs/config.custom.json" and use it to override config.default.json values.
 You can override them all or just some specific setting.
 The